by Tim Fox – 18 October 2021

 |Light My Fire Swedish FireSteel 2.0 Army Strike Fire Starter with Emergency Whistle||

-|bayite Ferro rods||
+|Bayite Ferro rods||

 What is a Ferrocerium Rod, Anyway?

 A Ferro rod, or ferrocerium rod, is a synthetic (man-made) tool that is incredibly useful for starting fires, as it creates sparks when you strike it (like a flint).
-A Ferro rod is an essential piece of any outdoorsman’s survival toolkit.
+It’s an essential piece of any outdoorsman’s survival toolkit.

 The scientist discovered that these metal alloys have a low ignition temperature and produced a spark when he scratched them with a harder surface.

 When you scrape the surface of a Ferro rod with a sharp or rough edge, tiny shavings are exposed to oxygen, which oxidizes them to create an ignition through the action of friction.
 This is what creates the spark that leads to a fire.
 These tiny shavings burn at 5,430 degrees Fahrenheit (3,000 degrees Celsius).

-Today, ferrocerium is typically crafted out of 35 to 50% cerium, 20 to 30% iron, approximately 25% lanthanum, and much smaller percentages of magnesium, neodymium, and praseodymium.
+Ferrocerium is typically crafted out of 35 to 50% cerium, 20 to 30% iron, approximately 25% lanthanum, and much smaller percentages of magnesium, neodymium, and praseodymium.

 Ferro rods are not affected by cold weather, submersion in water, snow exposure, or extremely hot temperatures.
-This makes them an extremely valuable tool for emergency situations when you need to start a fire quickly or when other fire starters, like matches, would fail.
+This makes them an extremely valuable tool for a survival situation when you need to start a fire quickly or when other fire starters, like matches, would fail.